Auriium/beetle/readme.md

 - A centralized logger with the Beetle name that simply delegates to the platform, or slf4j
 - A centralized service registry
 - A semicentralized transactional data interaction system for SQL dialects
-- A collection of decentralized utility classes for collections
-- A collection of decentralized exceptions for specific purposes

 # What platforms does Beetle operate on?